 Words matter.
 From ancient arguments to modern meanings, from raising our voices to remaining silent, words have power.
 Words can create.
 Words can harm or heal.
 Words can explain, or they can obscure.
 Even our silences speak volumes.
 On Global Day of Jewish Learning, join your Cincinnati community as communities around the world gather locally to discuss words and their impact on our lives, using Jewish texts as a starting point for conversations.

-Cincinnati’s Global Day of Jewish Learning will feature leading thinkers, scholars and rabbis.
-Together, we will spend the afternoon exploring Jewish wisdom and the way our words influence our thoughts and our world.
+The day will feature a live recording with the Unorthodox Podcast, as well as leading thinkers, rabbis, and scholars.
+We will explore Jewish wisdom and the way our words influence our thoughts and the world.

 Global Day of Jewish Learning is a designated day each year when Jewish communities across the globe study a shared theme from a variety of perspectives rooted in Jewish texts.
 This year’s theme is Words Matter – Speaking Volumes.

 If you’re interested in having Amnon lead a discussion about Israel in Your Living Room or just want more information, sign up here.